Characters of the Marvel Cinematic Universe: M–Z: Yon-Rogg

+As of 2025, the character has appeared in one project: the film Captain Marvel.
+An alternate universe variant of Rogg appeared in one project: the Disney+ animated series What If...?.

+Yukio

+Yukio (portrayed by Shioli Kutsuna) is Negasonic Teenage Warhead's girlfriend and fellow X-Men member on Earth-10005.

+As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
+Kutsuna reprises her role from the 20th Century Fox film Deadpool 2.

 Z

 Helmut Zemo

 Baron Helmut Zemo (portrayed by Daniel Brühl) is a wealthy baron of the Sokovian royal family who served as colonel of an elite Sokovian commando unit and blamed the Avengers for their role in his family's deaths during their battle with Ultron, developing a hatred towards enhanced individuals in general.
 In 2016, after learning of a facility holding Hydra's Winter Soldier project and the footage of Bucky Barnes murdering Tony Stark's parents, Zemo frames Barnes by bombing the signing of the Sokovia Accords in Vienna to acquire the facility's location and then lure Stark and Steve Rogers so he can have them destroy each other.
 Achieving his goal of effectively fracturing the Avengers, Zemo attempts to commit suicide but is stopped by T'Challa and taken into custody by the authorities.
 Everett K. Ross supervises his incarceration where he mocks Zemo for failing in his efforts, but Zemo indicates otherwise.
 In 2024, he escapes with the help of Barnes and allies with him and Sam Wilson against the Flag Smashers for his own agenda.
-Though later recaptured by the Dora Milaje and sent to the Raft, Zemo arranges the murder of arrested members of the inner circle through his butler to minimize the chance of their Super-Soldier enhancements being reproduced.
+Though later recaptured by the Dora Milaje and sent to the Raft, Zemo arranges the murder of arrested members of the Flag Smashers through his butler to minimize the chance of their Super-Soldier enhancements being reproduced.